 - Line a cookie sheet with parchment paper, and drop tablespoonfuls of the chilled dough onto the sheet.
 Flatten the cookies slightly with your fingers and bake until the bottom and edges start to brown, about 12 minutes.
 Allow the cookies to cool in the pan over a cooling rack for 5 minutes before serving.

 3 tablespoons ground cinnamon, 2 teaspoons ground ginger, 2 teaspoons ground nutmeg, 1 ½ teaspoons ground allspice and 1 ½ teaspoons ground cloves

-Mix all spices together. ***Substitute the egg in this recipe with 1 tbsp flaxseed meal and 3 tbsp water to make it vegan.
+Mix all spices together. ***Substitute the egg in this recipe with 1 tablespoon flaxseed meal and 3 tablespoon water to make it vegan.
 I’m using organic, boxed pumpkin puree.
 The ingredient is just pumpkin so you can make your own pumpkin puree at home using fresh pumpkins, or you can use pumpkin puree sold in cans.